Ministry-approved title: Bachelor Of Applied Arts (paralegal Studies)

 Please contact the international office.

-The Honours Bachelor of Paralegal (HBPL) program is grounded in the entry-level competencies of a licensed paralegal in Ontario and the complex legal thinking required to practice in court and tribunal proceedings.
+The Honours Bachelor of Paralegal program is grounded in the entry-level competencies of a licensed paralegal in Ontario and the complex legal thinking required to practice in court and tribunal proceedings.
 In Canada, legal services are not exclusively provided by lawyers, there are professions that provide legal services under varying degrees of lawyer supervision, including law clerks, legal assistants and paralegals.
 In Ontario, Paralegal is established as a licensed and regulated profession that can work independently within a prescribed scope of practice.

 Students in the HBPL program explore and examine constitutional law and the Charter, criminal and summary convictions, contracts and tort law, the law of Tribunals, the procedure and practice for small claims court, the theory and strategies of negotiations and mediation, insurance law and employment law.
+This broad range of subjects ensures that graduates are well-versed in multiple areas of law, allowing them to work across different sectors such as criminal law, civil litigation, corporate law, or administrative tribunals.

 Through a comprehensive mix of theoretical, research and applied courses, students will apply their knowledge in a mandatory 14-week, 420-hour experiential field placement.
 Students will be equipped with the knowledge and skills required to successfully apply their expertise and professional practice in a legal setting with the ability to translate theoretical learning to the actual field.
 DC’s Faculty of Social and Community Services is dedicated to assisting students securing their field placement and supports them throughout the process.